Currently at Microsoft

 Overview

-Most recently I supported Pavan Davuluri's Windows + Devices team at Build 2025, which included:
+Most recently I supported Pavan Davuluri's Windows + Devices team at Build 2025, developing content strategy for keynote presentations and product demos, scripting keynote speakers, and supporting the rehearsal process leading up to the event.

 Brand Love Activations